QubesOS/qubes-doc/developer/general/documentation-style-guide.md

 wish to write documentation and submit it to the core docs, but they see only their own writing process and fail to consider that it will have to be kept up-to-date and consistent with the rest of the docs for years afterward.
-Submissions to the core docs also have to go through a review process to ensure accuracy before being merged (see [security](#security)), which takes up valuable time from the team.
+Submissions to the core docs also have to [undergo a review process](/doc/how-to-edit-the-documentation#security) to ensure accuracy before being merged, which takes up valuable time from the team.
 We aim to maintain high quality standards for the core docs (style and mechanics, formatting), which also takes up a lot of time.
 If the documentation involves anything external to the Qubes OS Project (such as a website, platform, program, protocol, framework, practice, or even a reference to a version number), the documentation is likely to become outdated when that external thing changes.
 It's also important to periodically review and update this documentation, especially when a new Qubes release comes out.
 Periodically, there may be technical or policy changes that affect all the core documentation.
 The more documentation there is relative to maintainers, the harder all of this will be.
 Since there are many more people who are willing to write documentation than to maintain it, these individually small incremental additions amount to a significant maintenance burden for the project.

 On the positive side, we consider the existence of community documentation to be a sign of a healthy ecosystem, and this is quite common in the software